XurxoMF/rustory/SECURITY.md

 ## Reporting a Vulnerability

-If you find any bug or vinerability create a new issue on the Issues tab or report it to the Launcher creator at help@rustory.xyz.
+If you find any bug or vinerability create a new issue on the Issues tab or report it to the Launcher creator at contact@rustory.xyz.